-Your toddler is becoming more confident on their feet.
-They are on the course to walk by themselves, go up and down stairs and is becoming quite the climb-er.
+Your baby is becoming more confident on their feet.
+They are on the course to walk by themselves, go up and down stairs and becoming quite the climber.
 Their language skills are growing and they can understand more than they can express.
-Foster their verbal skills by putting feelings into world, posing questions and talking about the books you read together.